 - Transportation options have varied connotations among stakeholders, with different approaches to mode use and expansion.
 There is a general curiosity about alternative transportation options, particularly regarding further study of a TAPS fixedroute system. - Stakeholders agree that many projects need to take place for roadways to meet population needs in the coming years.
 All stakeholders discussed ongoing improvements along US Highway 75, including increased capacity needs for the highway and surrounding arterials. - 3.
 There is state funding set aside for road widening, but aside from potential bonds and grants for additional local projects, there is no funding specifically set aside for transportation growth.
-There is a general sentiment that current funding levels are not enough to meet needs moving forward, and that current project funding seems reactive to transportation needs and not anticipatory of population growth. - 4.
-Additional funding sources for future improvements include bonds, the utilization of state and federal funding where applicable, potential tollway revenue, and the potential impact fee funding from new development.
+There is a general sentiment that current funding levels are not enough to meet needs moving forward, and that current project funding seems reactive to transportation needs and not anticipatory of population growth. - Additional funding sources for future improvements include bonds, the utilization of state and federal funding where applicable, potential tollway revenue, and the potential impact fee funding from new development.

 Figure 3.2.
-TxDOT Sherman Area Engineer and Maintenance Facility a.
-Attempting to accurately model growth b.
-Conducting studies with TAPS to determine service level need for public transit c.
-Navigating ETJ annexation and the complications that arise from development in ETJs i.
-Potentially requiring impact or infrastructure fees ii.
-Utilizing new development as an opportunity for regional revenue via sales tax d.
-Collaborating with an engaged MPO Policy Board e.
+TxDOT Sherman Area Engineer and Maintenance Facility

+- 5. Stakeholders voiced that we can best prepare for future transportation needs by: - a.
+Attempting to accurately model growth - b.
+Conducting studies with TAPS to determine service level need for public transit - c.
+Navigating ETJ annexation and the complications that arise from development in ETJs - i.
+Potentially requiring impact or infrastructure fees - ii.
+Utilizing new development as an opportunity for regional revenue via sales tax - d.
+Collaborating with an engaged MPO Policy Board - e.
 Increasing and optimizing public outreach to better sample population needs